- Meet Consumers/Patients

 |San Francisco Meeting and Marathon|

-The Oley Foundation will be coordinating several one-day regional conferences for 2014–2015, with support from NPS Pharma.
+The Oley Foundation coordinated several one-day regional conferences for 2014–2015, with support from NPS Pharma.
 We were inspired to hold the first conference in San Francisco in July when Oley member Emma Tillman, PharmD, PhD and home parenteral nutrition (HPN) consumer, notified us she was signed up to run the San Francisco Marathon.
 That’s 26.2 hilly miles, and Emma was determined to—and did—run it, along with several others comprising “The Oley Running Team” and about 20,000 strangers (running the full or a half-marathon).

 At the regional conference the day before the marathon, Emma shared her story, and her own inspirations, with everyone who gathered for the event.
 Other highlights of the conference (detailed below) include presentations by Russell Merritt, MD, PhD, and Gail Egan, MS, ANP, and a series of roundtable discussions.